ademisler/pickachu/README.md

-# Pickachu Chrome Extension
+# Pickachu – Web Picker Tool

-Pickachu is a lightweight toolbox for grabbing colors, elements, links, fonts, images and text from any webpage.
+Pickachu – Web Picker Tool is a lightweight toolbox for grabbing colors, elements, links, fonts, images and text from any webpage.

 ## Features